alexkaaz/rsschool-cv/Cv.md

 # Hello!
 Im Alex Kazaryan
 I'm 18 years old.
-I have python programming experience, also did couple of website layouts using CSS animations and styles, and tried wr
+I have python programming experience, also did couple of website layouts using CSS animations and styles, and tried to work with JS

 # Contacts
 <ul>